An analysis of the stationary operation of atomic clocks: A model of atomic clocks

-Eq.~(\ref{EAbs}) describes the evolution in absence of synchronization, Eq.~(\ref{MainProcess}) describes jumps due to the synchronization and the corresponding adjustment of frequency.
+Eq.~(\ref{EAbs}) describes the evolution in absence of synchronization, Eq.~(\ref{MainProcess}) describes jumps due to the synchronization and the corresponding adjustment of the frequency.
 The latter equation defines a (sub)process $y_n$.
 This is a Markovian process that encodes the synchronization and hence has a distinguished role.
+Let $ K(x,z,y) = Prob(y_n(T) = x, \bar{y}_n = z | y_n = y)$ be a joint probability distribution of $y_n(T), \hat{y}_n$ given the initial value $y_n$.
+Then the transfer matrix $A(y,y')$, associated to the process Eq.~(\ref{EAbs}) is given by